learnerflow-tool/client/README.md

 LearnerFlow client
 =================

-This client is a customized version of the ['hypothesis/client'](https://github.com/hypothesis/client)with the following modifications:
+This custom version of the Hypothesis client has been adapted from the original [`hypothesis/client`](https://github.com/hypothesis/client) to include several enhancements:

-New Granular Tagging Categories:

-Comment
-Important
-Errata
-Interesting
-Confusing
-Question
-Upvote Feature:

-Users can now upvote posts.
-Enhanced Analytics:
+1. **New Granular Tagging Categories**: We've introduced additional tagging categories, including "Comment," "Important," "Errata," "Interesting," "Confusing," and "Question."
+These tags allow for more precise annotation categorization.

+2. **Upvote Feature**: We've added an upvote feature for posts, providing users with the ability to endorse annotations or comments.

-Detailed analytics track every click, keypress, and scroll on the page.
+3. **Enhanced Analytics**: Our customized client includes enhanced analytics capabilities that track every click, keypress, and scroll on the page.
+This feature provides valuable insights into user interactions and behaviors within the platform.

+Feel free to explore these enhancements and provide feedback on their functionality.

+For the original Hypothesis client repository, please visit [here](https://github.com/hypothesis/client).

 To explore these additions, simply clone or download this repository and follow the installation instructions provided.
 Enjoy exploring the enhanced features!